HenestrosaDev/ios-interview-questions/README.md

   - It is less performant than directly accessing a view through a property because it requires the superview to search through its subviews to find the one with the specified tag.
   <br>

-  Overall, it is generally recommended to avoid using `viewWithTag()` when possible and instead use properties to store references to views that need to be accessed multiple times.
+  In short, it is generally recommended to avoid using `viewWithTag()` when possible and instead use properties to store references to views that need to be accessed multiple times.
 However, in some cases where quick access to a view is needed and the tag value is guaranteed to be unique, using `viewWithTag()` can be a convenient solution.
   </details>

 - 🟩 [What is the difference between `@IBOutlet` and `@IBAction`?](https://www.hackingwithswift.com/interview-questions/what-is-the-difference-between-atiboutlet-and-atibaction)